-It has been a positive year for the Corporation as we continued to put the pins in place to reinforce additional product offerings and financial options, expanded into the plastic conversion arena and continued to work to develop new partnerships.
+It has been a productive quarter for the Corporation as we continued to put the pins in place to reinforce additional product offerings and financial options, expanded into the plastic conversion arena and continued to work to develop new partnerships.
 All aspects helped to create a stronger, larger business as well as a growing customer base.
-In addition it helped initiate more media interest in Sparta, with the company being featured by several media outlets, including CBC, Global and BNN; properly setting the stage for the upcoming year.
+In addition it is working to initiate more media interest in Sparta, to compliment its efforts over the past year where the company was featured by several media outlets, including CBC, Global and BNN.